blukatdevelopment/UnchainedWorldsOld/character_creation/3d4_body_types.md

 ### Shapeshift
 You may change your physical form to match that of a creature with a common body type, provided you have seen that creature before.
 This change lasts until you are reduced to 0 hit points.
-Shapeshifting consumes one stamina die, and may be done as a free object interaction or reaction.
+Shapeshifting using an action takes roughly six seconds to complete.
+Shapeshifting via free object interaction or reaction consumes one stamina die and is nearly-instantaneous.

 ## Specter
 You have a common body.
 Well, you used to before you died.
 Now you walk the